RadioactivePotato/netpeek/README.md

 # NetPeek — All in One Terminal Network Toolkit

-This is a lightweight, terminal app made for local and remote network inspection.
-This has wide range of network diagnostics tools with TUI, port and IP scanning, goelocation lookups, and exportable logs.
+This is a simple terminal app made for network diagnostics, this has wide range of  tools like port and IP scanning, goelocation lookups, and exportable logs.

 ---